Chinese poetry: Modern (post-classical) poetry

 Modern Chinese poetry (新诗/新詞 "new poetry") refers to the modern vernacular style of poetry, as opposed to the traditional poetry written in Classical Chinese language.
 Usually Modern Chinese poetry does not follow prescribed patterns.
 Poetry was revolutionized after 1919's May Fourth Movement, when writers (like Hu Shih) tried to use vernacular styles related with folksongs and popular poems such as ci closer to what was being spoken (baihua) rather than previously prescribed forms.
 Early 20th-century poets like Xu Zhimo, Guo Moruo (later moved to the proletarian literature) and Wen Yiduo sought to break Chinese poetry from past conventions by adopting Western models.
 For example, Xu consciously follows the style of the Romantic poets with end-rhymes.

 In the post-revolutionary Communist era, poets like Ai Qing used more liberal running lines and direct diction, which were vastly popular and widely imitated.

 At the same time, modernist poetry, including avant-garde and surrealism, flourished in Taiwan, as exemplified by the poetry of Qin Zihao (1902–1963) and Ji Xian (b.
 1903).
 Most influential poetic groups were founded in 1954 the "Modernist School", the "Blue Star", and the "Epoch".

+A large amount of poetry was published during the Cultural Revolution; it proliferated in non-traditional literary avenues like newspapers, performances, and Red Guard pamphlets.

 In the contemporary poetic scene, the most important and influential poets are in the group known as Misty Poets, who use oblique allusions and hermetic references.
 The most important Misty Poets include Bei Dao, Duo Duo, Shu Ting, Yang Lian, and Gu Cheng, most of whom were exiled after the Tiananmen Square protests of 1989.
 A special case is the mystic poet Hai Zi, who became very famous after his suicide.